ExpertKiD/learn-docker/README.md

 Sending build context to Docker daemon  2.032MB
 Step 1/3 : FROM alpine
  ---> c059bfaa849c
-Step 2/3 : RUN "npm install"
+Step 2/3 : RUN npm install
  ---> Running in 1d001a6be238
 /bin/sh: npm install: not found
 The command '/bin/sh -c "npm install"' returned a non-zero code: 127